-- (1) A complaint may be made by any person, including the Director. - (2) A complaint may be made by - - (a) a person on his or her own behalf, or - (b) a person on behalf of a person under legal incapacity.
+- (1) A complaint may be made by any person, including the Director. - (2) A complaint may be made by - (a) a person on his or her own behalf, or - (b) a person on behalf of a person under legal incapacity.

-Obligation to report knowledge or reasonable belief of child abuse
+9. Obligation to report knowledge or reasonable belief of certain matters

-(1) A church worker who knows or has reason to believe that another church worker has engaged in conduct which constitutes child abuse is to report to the Director, as soon as practicable, the name or a description of the other church worker and the grounds for believing that the other church worker has engaged in such conduct.

-- (2) A person licensed by the Archbishop or a person in holy orders resident in the Diocese who, without reasonable excuse, fails to make a report under subclause (1) commits an offence. - (3) A church worker who holds an authority issued under the Deaconesses, Readers and Other Lay Persons Ordinance 1981 for the purpose of undertaking paid work who, without reasonable excuse, fails to make a report under subclause (1) commits an offence.
+- A church worker who knows or has reason to believe that another church worker has (1) engaged in conduct which constitutes child abuse, grooming, inappropriate pastoral conduct involving a child or possession, production or distribution of child exploitation material is to report to the Director, as soon as practicable, the name or a description of the other church worker and the grounds for believing that the other church worker has engaged in such conduct. - A person licensed by the Archbishop or a person in holy orders resident in the Diocese who, without reasonable excuse, fails to make a report under subclause (1) commits an offence. - A church worker who holds an authority issued under the Deaconesses, Readers and Other Lay Persons Ordinance 1981 for the purpose of undertaking paid work who, without reasonable excuse, fails to make a report under subclause (1) commits an offence.

-10. Complaint by Director on knowledge or reasonable belief of inappropriate conduct
+Complaint by Director on knowledge or reasonable belief of inappropriate conduct 10.